JuliaDataScience/JuliaDataScience/contents/dataframes_select.md

 scob(s)
 ```

-which would give wrong comparisons when the element type were strings:
+which would give wrong comparisons if the element type were strings:

 ```jl
 s = "\"infant\" < \"adult\""